Club: Queens Park Rangers FC | Opening: 1904 | Capacity: 18,439 seats

 (photos of the present Loftus Road below)

 Loftus Road is located in the Shepherd’s Bush area in the west of London.
-The stadium lies about 2 miles west from the western edge of Hyde Park, slightly less than 2 miles from Portobello Road in Notting Hill, and about 1.5 miles from Kensington High Street.
+The stadium lies about 2 miles west from the western edge of Hyde Park, slightly less than 2 miles west from Portobello Road in Notting Hill, and about 1.5 miles north-west from Kensington High Street.

-The nearest metro (tube) station is White City on the Central Line.
+The nearest underground (tube) station is White City on the Central Line.
 Alternatively, both Wood Lane and Shepherd’s Bush Market station on the Hammersmith & City and Circle Line are a 10-minute walk away.

-Furthermore, bus 283 (from Barnes) to Bloemfontijn Road, and bus 72 (from Putney Heath), 95 (from Southall) and 220 (from Wandsworth) to White City all pass the stadium in the close vicinity.
+Finally, bus 283 (from Barnes) to Bloemfontijn Road, and bus 72 (from Putney Heath), 95 (from Southall) and 220 (from Wandsworth) to White City all pass the stadium in the close vicinity.

 Address: South Africa Road, London, W12 7PJ